-Most imagine autonomous weapon systems as either more independent versions of weapons already in use or as some kind of robotic soldier.
+Autonomous weapon systems are often described either as more independent versions of weapons already in use or as humanoid robotic soldiers.
 In many ways, these analogies are useful.
-Analogies and allusions to popular culture make this new kind of weaponry accessible, identify potential dangers, and augment desired narratives.
-Most importantly from a legal perspective, analogical reasoning helps stretch existing law to cover developing technologies and thereby avoid law-free zones.
+Analogies and allusions to popular culture make new technologies seem accessible, identify potential dangers, and buttress desired narratives.
+Most importantly from a legal perspective, analogical reasoning helps stretch existing law to cover developing technologies and minimize law-free zones.

 Keywords: autonomous weapon systems, international humanitarian law, law of armed conflict, analogy, weapons, combatants, child soldiers, animals, killer robot